 The display tells the story of the petition written in 1923 by Ngarrindjeri woman Ellen Kropinyeri arguing against the ‘right’ of the government to remove Aboriginal children from their families.
 The petition was presented to the Governor, Sir George Bridges, by three Ngarrindjeri elders and received widespead, sympathetic, publicity at the time.
 Neither the petition nor the public support stopped the authorities taking Aboriginal children away.

 The display focuses on the ‘Yes’ campaign, which succeeded in 1967 in changing the Australian Constitution and is remembered as the moment when Indigenous Australians achieved citizenship in their own land.
 It remembers the people who came together and worked for the ‘Yes’ vote, and South Australia’s contribution.
 It also explains the constitutional and political background to the referendum.

-The display was produced in 2007 as a partnership between History SA and Reconciliation South Australia to mark the fortieth anniversary of the referendum.
+The display was produced in 2007 as a partnership between the History Trust and Reconciliation South Australia to mark the fortieth anniversary of the referendum.
 It comprises four double-sided pull-up banners.